intelagense/100Devs-Discord-Help/README.md

 ## Answering questions

 ### How can I help?
 >“If you have come here to help me, you are wasting your time.
-But if you have come because your liberation is bound up with mine, then let us work together.”
+But if you have come because your liberation is bound up with mine, then let us work together.”<sub> -Lilla Watson</sub>

 ### Code blocks for 'pros'